nf-core/configs/docs/abims.md

 nextflow run nf-core/rnaseq ...
 ```

+## Singularity images mutualized directory

+To reduce the disk usage, nf-core images can be stored in a mutualized directory: `/shared/software/singularity/images/nf-core/`

+The environment variable `NXF_SINGULARITY_CACHEDIR: /shared/data/cache/nextflow` will indicate this directory to nextflow.

 ## Databanks

-A local copy of several genomes are available in `/shared/bank` directory.
+A local copy of several genomes are available in `/shared/bank/` directory.